Nayfun-bar/Nayfun-bar/README.md

 * **Other projects**<br />
-- C# 2d fluid simulation<br />
+- C# fluid simulation<br />
-- C# & C++ 3D Physics simulations: Xpbd, verlet integration, simulating rigidbodies and softbodies such as fabric<br />
+- C# & C++ 3D Physics simulations: Xpbd, verlet integration, simulating softbodies such as fabric<br />
-- Augmented reality projects: C++ and C# (C# used in unity with the Hololens)
+- Augmented reality projects: C++ and C# (C# used in unity with the Hololens and Meta Quest 3)
 - Computer vision
 - 3D reconstruction
 - 3D compression and streaming
-- JS Verlet integration
-- OpenVario: Open source vario for paraglider and glider pilots.
+- Nario: Cheap but feature-rich variometer made for paraglider and glider pilots.
 - ...
 ---
 ### Languages